Government Orders Army To Deploy In Islamabad Amid Standoff With Ex-PM Khan's Supporters

-Supporters of imprisoned ex-Prime Minister Imran Khan at a rally last month in Pakistan's Peshawar (file photo).
+Supporters of imprisoned ex-Prime Minister Imran Khan dance at a rally last month in Pakistan's Peshawar.

-There has been a tense standoff in Islamabad as Pakistani security forces blocked the main access roads into the capital and cut off the mobile phone signal in order to prevent thousands of supporters of imprisoned former Prime Minister Imran Khan entering the city and staging a fresh protest calling for his release.
+The Pakistani government has ordered the deployment of army troops in Islamabad beginning on October 5 amid a tense standoff as Pakistani security forces blocked the main access roads and cut off the mobile phone signal in order to prevent thousands of supporters of imprisoned former Prime Minister Imran Khan from entering the city and rallying for his release.

-Khan, who has been jailed on numerous charges of corruption that he and his supporters say are politically motivated, asked activists from his Pakistan Tehrik-e Insaf (PTI) party to stage the protest on October 4 in the high-security zone of Islamabad.
+Khan, who was jailed on numerous charges of corruption that he and his supporters say are politically motivated, asked activists from his Pakistan Tehrik-e Insaf (PTI) party to stage a protest on October 4 in the high-security zone of Islamabad.

-Roads and bridges leading into the city have been blocked with shipping containers as Khan's supporters have been planning to descend upon the capital from the country's ethnic Pashtun-majority Khyber Pakhtunkhwa Province bordering Afghanistan where his PTI party is ruling.
+Roads and bridges leading into the city were blocked with large shipping containers as Khan's supporters have been planning to descend upon the capital from the country's ethnic Pashtun-majority Khyber Pakhtunkhwa Province bordering Afghanistan, where his PTI party rules.

 SEE ALSO: Pakistani Court Denies Bail For Imprisoned Ex-PM Khan And His Wife